chemfiles/chemfiles/doc/bindings/fortran-api.rst

     Read a specific step of the trajectory in a frame

     :parameter integer step: The step to read
-    :parameter chrp_frame frame: A frame to fill with the data
+    :parameter chfl_frame frame: A frame to fill with the data
     :optional integer status [optional]: The status code

 .. f:subroutine:: write(frame[, status])

     Write a frame to the trajectory.

-    :parameter chrp_frame frame: the frame which will be writen to the file
+    :parameter chfl_frame frame: the frame which will be writen to the file
     :optional integer status [optional]: The status code

 .. f:subroutine:: set_topology(topology[, status])